 Less reviewed are crystal cat litters.
 Cat owners praise this type of litter in user reviews on online retailer sites, but experts typically dislike crystal cat litters because they consist of jagged, crystalline particles that can be rough on cats' feet.
 On the other hand, many pet owners swear by crystal cat litters because they're extremely absorbent -- thanks to the sodium silicate or silica gel used -- and don't need to be changed as frequently as other types of kitty litter.
 One caveat: When the crystals reach their absorbency limit, you can expect a pool of urine in the bottom of the cat litter box.

 Somewhat surprisingly, there has not been a methodical, scientific, side-by-side comparison test of cat litter in nearly 20 years.
-In 1990, animal behaviorist Dr. Peter Borchelt compared 14 types of commercial kitty litter as well as topsoil mixed with clay litter and playbox sand -- in three 10-day tests.
-However, his investigation was aimed at determining which types of litter cats prefer, rather than identifying the best individual brands.
-Consumer Reports, which shines in so many other product categories, has never conducted a comparative roundup of cat litter.
+In 1990, animal behaviorist Dr. Peter Borchelt compared 14 types of commercial cat litter, as well as topsoil mixed with clay litter and playbox sand, in three 10-day tests.
+However, his investigation was aimed at determining which types of litter cats prefer, rather than naming the best individual brands.
+ConsumerReports.org, which shines in so many other product categories, has never conducted a comparative roundup of cat litter.

 You might ask: If there's so little information available, how can I find the best cat litter for my cat?
 That's where we come in.
 ConsumerSearch gathers and analyzes both expert and user reviews from all over the web, naming top picks.
 We identify the best cat litters by type -- clumping clay, biodegradable and crystal -- as well as clumping biodegradable options and alternatives for cats with special needs.
 Editors break down cat litters by their effectiveness, environment factors and value; top picks earn Best Reviewed status.